In NYC, ads for jobs will have to say what they pay

 Others say they have good reasons not to.

-“To publicly put salaries of small, minority-and-women-owned businesses gives a stigma that we are not competitive,” said Adams, whose New York City-based business has four employees.
+“To publicly put salaries of small, minority-and-women-owned businesses gives a stigma that we are not competitive,” said Adams, based in New York City.

-Nonprofit organization consultant Yolanda F. Johnson fielded similar concerns after a professional group she founded, Women of Color in Fundraising and Philanthropy, began requiring pay information in its job board posts starting last fall.
+Nonprofit organization consultant Yolanda F. Johnson fielded similar concerns after a professional group she founded, Women of Color in Fundraising and Philanthropy, began last fall to require pay information in its job board posts.

 Johnson argues the solution is fundraising and other work to build up budgets, rather than obscuring salaries.